Last updated on May 3rd, 2021 at 10:28 am

-For an orbit which is pretty close to the earth, we can ignore the height above the surface and can consider only the radius of the earth as the distance between the satellite and the earth’s center.
+For an orbit that is pretty close to the earth, we can ignore the height above the surface and can consider only the radius of the earth as the distance between the satellite and the earth’s center.
 For this scenario, we get an equation for orbital speed

 [ to find this derivation please refer to our post: Orbital Velocity ]